Lifetime Value (LTV) | Definition

 Accurate return on investment (ROI) – Couple holistic revenue tracking with Kochava’s media cost measurement to understand true ROI across channels and partners.

-Lookalike modeling – Find more users just like your highest value customers with lookalike modeling from the Collective data marketplace.
+Lookalike modeling – Find more users just like your highest value customers with lookalike modeling from a data marketplace.